XML RSS

 Popsicle eventually retired from government service.
 He was adopted by his U. S. Customs partner, Agent J. J. Trevino.
 The picture above shows Popsicle wearing the Significant Seizure Medal he earned for the Hidalgo drug bust.

-If you like to play frisbee, you'll love this video of Wallace.
+If you like to play frisbee, you'll love this video.
 Wallace, a pit bull, was adopted from a shelter shortly before he would have been euthanized.
-Now, he and his new owner compete in frisbee competitions across the nation.
+Now, he and his owner compete in frisbee competitions across the nation.
+In less than 2 years Wallace became a top level disc dog champion.

 blanca And, of course, there's my own shelter sweetie--Blanca.
 Blanca has no titles, no herioc accomplishments to her credit and she would sooner let a frisbee hit her in the head than try to catch it in the air.